 Out in North Hills you’ll find the 41Hundred located in the Renaissance Hotel.
 Part bar, part lounge and part restaurant, the 41Hundred offers an array of small plates, sandwiches and appetizers at very reasonable prices.
 But what caught my eye (and stomach) here at the 41Hundred is its oxtail poutine, whoa!
 While I first tried this dish for a media event, I came back for a second go-around and it was still great!
 Thin skin-on fries covered in a deep brown, oxtail-laden gravy with pieces of white cheddar?!
 Sign me up, please.
 If you haven’t tried oxtail before, you’ll be blown away by its deep meaty flavor and luscious richness when slowly braised.
 And it works perfectly for this poutine, don’t miss out!
 I just wish that I didn’t have to walk by the 41Hundred every time I leave my gym, way too much temptation.

 Further west you’ll find the very under-rated Bottledog Bites & Brews in Cary!
 Why’s that?
 It’s a humble little bottle shop on the side of a plaza so unless you’re looking for it, it’s very unlikely you would stumble in on the place.
 But here’s where things get better.
 While Bottledog offers up some stellar craft beers, it also has some of the best poutines around along with delicious flatbreads, hot dogs and beaver tails.
 They’ve got 5 or so poutines on the menu ranging from your basic fries, gravy and curds along with some spin-off options that include Montreal smoked meat (pastrami-like) and even hot Nashville chicken.
 But whatever version you’ll choose, you’ll love the rich gravy over tender potato.
+They even offer poutine as a extra cost side for their sandwiches.
 Give me a fork and I’ll jump right into this platter!

 Poutine at the Jack Tar and Colonel’s Daughter – $10